A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 If they are finding it hard going then liberally apply weak templates.
 If they are breezing through then liberally apply elite templates.

-Where creatures don't exist in the bestiary then close fit adaptations have been used.
+Where creatures don't exist in the bestiary then close fit adaptations have been used or [Monster Builder](http://monster.pf2.tools/) has been used based on similar creatures and the original PF1 NPC.
 Traps have been similarly replaced with near fit Hazards.

 ## Part 1: In The Hook's Shadow (Party Level 7-8)